 The King of England thought that he had to weigh in and save the day.
 He was afraid of how powerful Strongbow might become.
 Thus, he declared himself the new High King of Ireland and took Dublin away from Strongbow.
 He gave it to the Merchants of Bristol.

 In the 16th century, the construction of Dublin’s prominent structures just began.
 Even the ones that survived to modern times.
-Ireland was still under the English Royal Control and Dublin was the second largest city of the British Empire.
+Ireland was still under English Royal Control and Dublin was the second largest city in the British Empire.

 Queen Elizabeth I founded one of the oldest universities in the British Isles, called Trinity College.
 However, the plague broke out, killing half of the population.
 It stayed around for years until the city prospered once again.